dalmirdasilva/JSHypotheticalMachine/README.md

 ####Data/Address wide:

 Every instruction is 8bit long.
-Some instructions has operands, which are also 8bit long.
+Some instructions have operands, which are also 8bit long.

 The CPU internally has 3 registers, as follows: